 - Submitted expert testimony regarding liability on behalf of Coral Energy Resources, an energy trading company, in the NYMEX commodity futures market manipulation case In re Natural Gas Litigation.

 - Submitted expert testimony on damages on behalf of the defendant in a dispute over alleged natural gas and financial derivatives price manipulation in E. & J. Gallo Winery v.
 EnCana Corporation.

 - Submitted an expert report on damages in MCQ v.
 Idaho Pizza Company, a dispute involving intellectual property licensing in the franchise restaurant business.

-- Served as the lead economics consulting expert on behalf of AMD in the landmark microprocessor antitrust case AMD v.
+- Served as lead economics consulting expert on behalf of AMD in the landmark microprocessor antitrust case AMD v.
 Intel.
 Led the consulting teams supporting three testifying experts and supervised all economics-related contributions.
 Advised on overall case strategy and performed economic analysis to assess liability and damages resulting from alleged illegal conduct in the United States, Japan, Korea, and Europe.

 - Provided economic analysis to the Competition Bureau of Canada in its evaluation of the acquisition of Maple Leaf Sports Entertainment by Bell Canada Enterprises Inc. and Rogers Communications, Inc.

 PhD, Economics, University of Chicago